dvsnin/dvsnin/README.md

 ## About

-I'm an experienced software engineer with expertise in designing and implementing large-scale server distributed systems, microservices architecture, and cloud technologies.
+Experienced software engineer with expertise in designing and implementing large-scale server distributed systems, microservices architecture, and cloud technologies.

 ## Skills